An exegetical commentary on the Greek New TestamentPDF eBook

 Paul's letter to the Ephesians is highly theological, but at the same time practical; written for practical results, namely, unity within the local Christian church.
 Yet, Paul is well aware that right action flows from right theology and so we are treated in this book to many deep truths about the church.

 Our starting point is an interesting phrase used extensively in the gospels, but little in Paul's epistles.
 It appears in 5:5: "No immoral ..... man has any inheritance in the kingdom of Christ and of God".
-Paul rarely used this phrase because of its Jewish nature.
-Still, the kingdom, the righteous reign of God ("righteousness of God"), is the basis of his theology.
+Paul rarely uses this phrase because of its Jewish nature.
+Still, the kingdom, the righteous reign of God ("the righteousness of God"), is the basis of his theology.

 To understand the basic idea of the kingdom of God we need to look at its historical manifestation in the kingdom of Israel, especially under David and Solomon.
 The kingdom of Israel, just like any kingdom, had a king, a people, a city and laws, along with a temple and priests and this under the rule of God.
 When the kingdom of Israel failed, the prophets revealed that God would establish a new kingdom, so renewing the covenant promises made to Abraham and his descendants.
 When the Jews returned from exile in Babylon (536BC) they thought that they would see this reality in their restored kingdom, but it was only a poor imitation of the Solomon's kingdom.